FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/fhe-encrypted-operations.md

 euint8 result = lhs.add(rhs);
 ```

-In this example, lhs.add(rhs) performs the addition, using the library function implicitly.
+In this example, `lhs.add(rhs)` performs the addition, using the library function implicitly.

 :::tip
 The `ebool` type is not a real boolean type.
-It is implemented as a `euint8`
+It is implemented as an `euint8`.
 :::

 ## Supported Operations

 :::tip
-A documentation of every function in FHE.sol (including inputs and outputs) can be found in [FHE.sol](../solidity-api/FHE.md)
+A documentation of every function in FHE.sol (including inputs and outputs) can be found in [FHE.sol](../solidity-api/FHE.md).
 :::

 All operations supported by FHE.sol are listed in the table below.